Used and loved by millions

 How can I use "working together" in a sentence?

-You can use "working together" to describe a collaborative effort, such as, "The team is "working together" to meet the project deadline."
+You can use "working together" to describe collaborative efforts.
+For example, "The team is "working together" to meet the project deadline."

 What are some alternatives to "working together"?

-Alternatives include "collaborating", "cooperating", or "teaming up", depending on the specific nuance you want to convey.
+Alternatives include "collaborating", "cooperating", or "teaming up", depending on the context.

-What's the difference between "working together" and "worked together"?
+What's the difference between "working together" and "working independently"?

 Editing plus AI, all in one place.